oskarpearson/airbrake-docs/jekyll/_docs/installing-airbrake/installing-airbrake-in-a-rails-application.md

 {% highlight bash %}
 rake airbrake:test
-# A Successful test should result in a locate link to see your test exception
+# A successful test should result in a locate link to see your test exception
 The test exception was sent.
 Find it here: https://airbrake.io/locate/1745875337968541048
 {% endhighlight %}